OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 **SNODASDaily_Automated.py**

 The ```SNODASDaily_Automated.py``` script downloads the current date's SNODAS data from the FTP site.
-Only the current date's data can be downloaded and processed by this scipt.
+Only the current date's data can be downloaded and processed by this script.

 **SNODASDaily_Interactive.py**

-The ```SNODASDaily_Interactive.py``` script downloads the historical dates of SNODAS data that are inputed into the script by the user.
+The ```SNODASDaily_Interactive.py``` script downloads the historical dates of SNODAS data that are inputs defined by the user.
 When running the
 ```SNODASDaily_Interactive.py``` script, the console will print:

 	Are you interested in one date or a range of dates?
 Type ‘One’ or ‘Range’.